Xilinx/pcie-debug-kmap/pciedebug/source/docs/PS_PCIe_PL_PCIe_Root_Port_Driver/Versal_CPM5_PCIe_Root_Port_Design_Linux/petalinux_image_generation.rst

 .. code:: bash

     petalinux-package --boot --format BIN --plm --psmfw --u-boot --dtb --force

+After the above command finishes executing, the PetaLinux build is complete, and the VPK120 board is ready to be booted.

      .. image:: Petalinux_Image_Generation/img_35.jpg

-3. **Completing the Build**:

-After the above command finishes executing, the PetaLinux build is complete, and the VPK120 board is ready to be booted.